Sharp phase transitions in high-dimensional changepoint detection: Overview of calculations

 where $\gamma>0$ is any positive constant.
 The two-sided test is exactly the same, except the count variable $\bar{S}_{p,t}(q)$ is defined to count the number of exceedances in either the positive or negative direction $\sum_{j=1}^p \textbf{1}_{\{|Y_{jt}|>\bar{\Phi}^{-1}(q/2)\}}$.

 A similar testing procedure was developed by \cite{chan2015optimal} in a related changepoint detection problem discussed in Section \ref{chandiscuss}.
-The penalty term $2\log |\T|$ appearing in \eqref{pbj} is needed for type 1 error control, shown in Appendix \ref{UBmain2} using a union bound argument and a concentration result (Lemma \ref{chernoff} in Appendix \ref{technical}).
+The penalty term $2\log |\T|$ appearing in \eqref{pbj} is needed for type 1 error control, shown in Section 1.3 of the supplemental file.